Firecrafter: Organization

 Being that Firecrafter is a Scouting organization, it follows standard organization of a BSA Council.
 Troops operate their own Firecrafter programs supplemented by Firecrafters both in their own troop and experienced camp staff members during long-term summer camp.
 Members are organized at the district level into Embers.
-Different embers close in location consist of a flame.
+Different Embers close in location consist of a flame.
 There are three Flames which comprise the Fire, or Council.
 Officers of Firecrafter at the Ember, Flame, and Council level comprise the Firecrafter Council Committee, the policy-making body of Firecrafter.
-Any youth member of the Boy Scouts of America that has earned a camp rank of Firecrafter is a member of the Firecrafter Organization, however, most events that take place are for those who hold the Firecrafter rank.
+Any youth member of Scouting America that has earned a camp rank of Firecrafter is a member of the Firecrafter Organization, however, most events that take place are for those who hold the Firecrafter rank.

 Adult volunteers and professionals above the age of 21 who were not members as youth may become Firecrafters upon nomination by a Firecrafter and become members of the Firecrafter Alumni Association.
 Those members who were inducted as youth keep their rank upon their 21st birthday and likewise become part of the Alumni Association.
 However, all members of the Alumni Association are required to pay yearly or life dues; youth members do not pay any form of yearly dues whatsoever.

 Members generally continue to participate in Firecrafter for their entire lifetime.
 There are former youth officers that have become adults that serve as officers in the Alumni Association or as advisers to the Council Committee.
-Justin 'Sox' Scott who was a former youth Council Chief served as the Firecrafter Council Advisor until 2021.